fabric8io/fabric8/docs/openShiftWithFabric8Vagrant.md

 cd fabric8
 ```

 The vagrant image is by default configured with 2 cpu cores and 4gb of memory.
 It is recommended to not exceed about half of your machine’s resources.
-In case you have plenty of resources on your machine you can incease the settings, by editing the `Vagrantfile` in the fabric8 project, you just cloned.
+In case you have plenty of resources on your machine you can increase the settings, by editing the `Vagrantfile` in the fabric8 project, you just cloned.
 The settings are defined in the bottom of the file:

 ```
     v.memory = 4096